-We have now listed and located all the 5000m peaks in the Andes (with over 400m re-ascent) on this website, about 860 peaks over 5000m, spread over many files!!!
+We have now listed and located all the 5000m peaks in the Andes (with over 400m re-ascent, or prominence) on this website, nearly 900 peaks over 5000m, spread over many files!!!

-Heights in red have been revised due to the SRTM data.
-Many thanks to Jonathan de Ferranti (2004) and Eberhard Jurgalski (2013) for help with this.
+Heights in red have been revised due to digital elevation data (especially SRTM data).
+Many thanks to Jonathan de Ferranti (2004), Eberhard Jurgalski (2013) and more recently Max Kausch and Suzie Imber for help with this.

-This list © 1999 - 2016 John Biggar.
-This list is now believed to be about 99% accurate i.e. there are probably 10 or so peaks not included that should be and perhaps one or two included that should not be.
+This list © 1999 - 2023 John Biggar.
+This list is now believed to be about 99% accurate i.e. there are probably less than 10 peaks not included that should be and perhaps a similar number included that should not be due to either height or prominence issues.
 All heights are in metres.

 We also have a list of all the 300 or more peaks featured on this website in alphabetical order